Business Plan Training

-Your great idea alone won’t determine whether your business will fly.
+A great idea alone doesn’t guarantee business success.
 The people involved in your business, yourself included, are the driving force behind your success.
 You must prove that you and your team are the best people to bring your vision to life.

 How will people find out about your business?
-Use the Marketing section to describe your plan for increasing awareness of your business and what you offer.
+Use the Marketing section to describe your plan for increasing awareness of your business and what it offer.

-How will you do this?
-Do you have all of the pieces of the puzzle in place?
-In the Operations section, paint a clear picture of what your business is doing as it serves customers, and what it has to do in the background to be able to do so.
+How will you run your successful business?
+Do you have all of the puzzle pieces in place?
+Use the Operations section to paint a clear picture of what your business is doing as it serves customers, and what has to happen in the background for great customer service to happen.

-Once you have all of the pieces in place, you need to start moving forward.
+Once all of the pieces in place, you must start moving forward.
 Define specific goals and talk about what you will do to achieve them.